jesseduffield/lazygit/docs/Config.md

   fetchAll: true # Pass --all flag when running git fetch.
 Set to false to fetch only origin (or the current branch's upstream remote if there is one)
   branchLogCmd: 'git log --graph --color=always --abbrev-commit --decorate --date=relative --pretty=medium {{branchName}} --'
   allBranchesLogCmd: 'git log --graph --all --color=always --abbrev-commit --decorate --date=relative  --pretty=medium'
+  remoteBranchOrder: 'alphabetical' # one of: 'alphabetical' | 'lastCommit'
   overrideGpg: false # prevents lazygit from spawning a separate process when using GPG
   disableForcePushing: false
   parseEmoji: false